D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Results

-\paragraph{Robot Manipulation.} For robot manipulation, we evaluate on the LIBERO benchmark~\citep{liu2023libero}.
-As shown in Table~\ref{tab:libero_results}, the baseline (InternVL3-1B) performs relatively poorly.
-In contrast, VAPT without pseudo-labels achieves a substantial improvement, reaching 96.6\% on Total and 93.6\% on long-horizon tasks.
-These results are comparable to or even surpass much larger models such as OpenVLA (7B) and SmolVLA (2.25B).
-Interestingly, and contrary to intuition, incorporating pseudo-labels does not provide additional gains on manipulation tasks.
-We attribute this to the nature of manipulation tasks, where precise human supervision is more critical than data scale and diversity, making pseudo-labels less effective.
-Overall, our approach demonstrates that even with only 1B parameters, it can match or outperform significantly larger policies, with particularly strong advantages on long-horizon tasks where careful action sequencing is essential.
+\paragraph{Robot Manipulation.} For manipulation, we first evaluate our VAPT models on the LIBERO benchmark~\citep{liu2023libero}.
+As shown in Table~\ref{tab:libero_results}, the InternVL3-1B baseline performs relatively poorly.
+VAPT without pseudo-labels achieves a substantial improvement, reaching 96.6\% on Total and 93.6\% on long-horizon tasks.
+These results are comparable to or even surpass those of much larger models such as $\pi_0$ (3.3B) and OpenVLA (7B).
+Interestingly, incorporating pseudo-labels does not provide additional gains on manipulation tasks.
+We attribute this to the nature of manipulation tasks, where precise human supervision is more critical than data scale and diversity.
+Overall, our 1B-parameter model matches or outperforms significantly larger policies such as $\pi_0$ (3.3B) and OpenVLA (7B), with particularly strong advantages on long-horizon tasks that require careful action sequencing.

+Next, we evaluate our VAPT models on Meta-World~\citep{yu2020meta}, a standard benchmark for multi-task robotic manipulation.
+We compare VAPT against the InternVL3-1B baseline across tasks of varying difficulty.
+Even without robotics-specific pretraining or extensive hyperparameter tuning, VAPT consistently outperforms the baseline, showing an average success rate improvement of roughly 5\% (a $\sim$25\% relative gain).
+The performance gap is most pronounced in the \textit{Hard} and \textit{Very Hard} categories (e.g., 8.0\% vs. 20.0--24.0\% on \textit{Very Hard}), suggesting that the priors learned from desktop data are particularly robust for complex manipulation challenges.

+We further validate our approach with a real-world pick-and-place experiment using an SO101 robot arm, following the evaluation protocol of SmolVLA~\citep{shukor2025smolvla}.
+The task requires grasping a blue cube and placing it in a white box, with the cube placed at five distinct initial positions.
+We collect 208 demonstration episodes and evaluate each trained policy over 30 rollouts (further details in Appendix~\ref{app:downstream_details}).
+As shown in Table~\ref{tab:metaworld_so101_success}, the baseline InternVL3-1B achieves 70\% success rate, while both VAPT variants reach 80\%, confirming that VAPT transfers effectively to real-world hardware.